gokyle/filecache/README.md

 Once you are done with the cache, the `Stop` method takes care of all the necessary cleanup.

+## Examples

+Take a look at [cachesrv](https://github.com/gokyle/cachesrv) for an example of a caching fileserver.

 ## License

 `filecache` is released under the ISC license: